Exclusive-US plans to shrink forces available to NATO during crises, sources say - Headlines news and analysis from Global Banking & Finance Review

 Recent US Troop Reductions

-In the past few weeks, the Trump administration has announced plans to cut some 5,000 U.S. troops from Europe, including a decision to cancel a deployment of an Army brigade to Poland - a surprise decision that was slammed by U.S. lawmakers.
+In the past few weeks, the Trump administration has announced plans to cut about 5,000 U.S. troops from Europe, including a decision to cancel a deployment of an Army brigade to Poland - a surprise decision that was slammed by U.S. lawmakers.

 One of the sources and another source familiar with the matter said aides on Capitol Hill were aware of and concerned about the Pentagon's plans to narrow its commitments under the NATO Force Model.

-European Response and Ongoing Tensions
+Ongoing US-European Tensions

 A senior NATO diplomat said, however, they still believed there is an understanding that the United States would come to Europe's aid if it was in trouble.